cloudmesh-community/fa18-523-73/paper/paper.md

 :o: please merge abstract into instroduction as paper is too short to justify abstract (fixed)

+:o: speces before some of the citations missing

 ---

 keywords: Big data, healthcare, healthcare informatics, unstructured data